 - Buy vegan foods for them.
 You know, like soy yoghurt and vegan candy.
 There are plenty of those, so trust me that you will find something your kid will like.

 - Sit them down and have a talk.
 It’s important to let your kids know that what they’re doing is not good and that you wish you could teach them about it earlier – in case you just went vegan because otherwise why wouldn’t you raise your kids vegan as well, that’s stupid – but that you know better now and you want to let them know that you will be eating vegan at home because you love the animals and eating plants is healthier.

 - Show them mild graphic videos.
 Yes, I know you are super shocked and would never show to your kid anything that could give them nightmares.
 Well, baby, your kid will live but the cows he is eating won’t.
 So choose wisely and find a graphic video that shows just enough.
 If you want more vegan kids in the world, you need to teach them about the bad side of eating animals.

 I believe that we can grow healthy and successful vegan kids as soon as we decide to teach them what is right and what is wrong.
 Kids are our future so we need to make sure that they learn what compassion for all animals is.

 Anyway, if you are interested in learning more about which vegan movies and documentaries I love, read this post.
 There are even some that your vegan kids would totally love.

-p.s. – If you want to learn (more) about how to talk to kids about veganism, here is a chapter from my eBook.
+p.s. – If you want to learn (more) about how to talk to kids about veganism, here is a post that I wrote.